jailbirt/theeye-docs/workflow/readme.md

 # Workflow Documentation
 Workflow connects your tasks and monitors together to automate things.
-You can create IFTTT recipes that will be triggered when a workflow is run.

 ### Workflow Creation